rohanpadhye/jqf-resources/README.md

 # Stateful Fuzzing Tutorial
-In this tutorial, we will be going through a stateful data structure generator.
+In this tutorial, we will be going through writing a stateful data structure generator.
+This generator can be used with JQF to fuzz programs to find inputs that would cause bugs and to improve test code coverage.
+To read more about JQF, you can refer to [JQF's readme](https://github.com/rohanpadhye/jqf).

 We will begin by using an implementation of a Red Black Tree (http://cs.lmu.edu/~ray/notes/redblacktrees/), and our goal is to use fuzzing to test the correctness of the implementation.
 Zest performs generator-based mutational fuzzing, with feedback from code coverage and input validity.
 For a specific application, this requires building a parametric generator of the object, as well as a test driver.